TheeMichael/Simple-C/README.md

     ```
     or just download the zip from the repo webpage

-2. Sever prpject from repo
+2. Sever project from repo
     ```
     ./sever -a
     ```